0x80/yurnalist/README.md

 ## Introduction
 Pretty console output makes developers happy.
 Yarn is doing a really nice job.
 Yurnalist takes the console reporter from Yarn and makes it available for use in other Node.js applications.

-Yurnalist can be used to report many different things in the besides simple messages.
+Yurnalist can be used to report many different things besides simple messages.

 ### Features